 - Energy efficiency: How much energy do your real estate assets consume?
 How much of this energy comes from renewable sources?

 Share what you propose with stakeholders and executive sponsors to get their buy-in before you start executing.
-Their questions and criticism will sharpen your strategy to ensure it achieves the business’s objectives.
+Their questions and feedback will sharpen your strategy to ensure it achieves the business’s objectives.

 Last, make your strategy known to the people it will impact most: your employees.
 Share it at a company-wide meeting or join team meetings to socialize what the future holds for your workplace and why.
 You’ll want to provide lots of opportunities for employees to ask questions, provide their feedback, and ultimately rally around your plan.

-Creating a strategy gives you a blueprint for where to take your workplaces.
 The next step is gathering the people and tools that will bring your vision to life.
-Explore the guide on How to define and launch a global workplace strategy for best practices and tips to get you started.
+Check out our guide on defining and launching a global workplace strategy.Get the guide